prairiewest/PHPRayCrossingAlgorithm/README.md

 # PHPRayCrossingAlgorithm
-Determines if a point is inside a polygon
+PHP function to determine if a point is inside a polygon.

+Sample usage is included.